 The audit proposed by the petitioners has been variously estimated as costing in the range of \$30,000 to \$50,000, more than the cost of the recent TAA structural survey and CMP management survey combined.
-It might be worth it, if it would be accepted by those members who have refused to accept CMP and TAA findings, But will they accept it?
-Or will they continue to ignore the economic realities of the world around them by trying to find some GHI scapegoat in the distant past?
+It might be worth it, if it would be accepted by those members who have refused to accept CMP and TAA findings.
+But will they accept it?
+Or will they continue to ignore the economic realities of the world around them by trying to find some GHI scape-

-Must GHI go the way of so many other cooperatives which have died from infighting and wrangling?
-Janet M. James
+Must GHI go the way of so many